 You warrant and agree that in using the Website, you:

 To the extent permitted by law, in no event will we be liable (whether based on contract, tort, negligence, strict liability or otherwise) for any direct, indirect, punitive, incidental, special, consequential damages or any damages whatsoever including, without limitation:

 The Competition and Consumer Act (2010) (Cth) or similar legislation may imply certain non-excludable terms, conditions, or warranties into these Terms, or may give you certain non-excludable remedies against us ("Statutory Rights").
 To the extent permitted by law, if we breach a non-excludable term, condition or warranty, then our liability for that breach will be limited to, at our option:

-Each year Victorian households throw out 250,000 tonnes worth of food.
+Each year Victorian households throw out 1,000 tonnes of processed fruit.